Wally: Batched Private Nearest Neighbor Search at Scale

+Equivalently, $p_j$ walks diagonally through the slice: it picks one entry from each embedding, stepping the row index by 1 (with wrap-around).
+The client encrypts the query embedding $\hat{q}=[q^0,q^1,\cdots,q^{d-1}]$ in a single SHE ciphertext.

-\paragraph{Secure dot-product computation.} From Section~\ref{sec:background}, to calculate cosine similarity between two normalized embeddings, the server needs to compute a dot-product between them.
-To achieve that, the server must align the query to ensure that elements of a query vector only get multiplied with corresponding element of plaintext vectors, i.e., every element-wise multiplication should be of the form $e_j^{i}*q^i$.
-The server will use homomorphic rotation to move the elements within the encrypted query vector to the correct alignment.
-Specifically, for a given slice, starting with the first plaintext vector $j=0$, the server performs \emph{vectorized ciphertext-plaintext} multiplication between the query ciphertext and the first plaintext vector $j=0$.
-This results in encrypted $p_0* \hat{q}= [e_0^{0}*q^0, e_1^{1}*q^1, e_2^{2}*q^2, \cdots, e_{d-1}^{d-1}*q^{d-1}]$.
-No rotation is required for first multiplication because the query is already aligned with the first vector.
+\textbf{Secure dot-product computation.} Recall from \autoref{sec:background} that the server needs to compute a dot-product to calculate the cosine similarity between two normalized embeddings.
+To achieve that, the server must align the query so that each element-wise multiplication pair corresponds to the elements of the query and plaintext vectors, i.e., every multiplication is of the form $e_j^{i \bmod d}\cdot q^i$.
+The server uses homomorphic rotation to align the elements of the encrypted query vector.
+Specifically, for a given slice, starting with the first plaintext vector $j=0$, the server performs \emph{vectorized ciphertext-plaintext} multiplication between the query ciphertext and the first plaintext vector.
+This results in encrypted $p_0 \cdot\hat{q}= [e_0^{0}\cdot q^0, e_1^{1}\cdot q^1, e_2^{2}\cdot q^2, \cdots, e_{d-1}^{d-1}\cdot q^{d-1}]$.
+The first multiplication requires no rotation because the query is already aligned with the first vector.
 The elements of the second plaintext vector $j=1$ are $p_1 = [e_0^{1}, e_1^{2}, e_2^{3}, \cdots, e_{d-1}^{0}]$.
-Hence, the server cannot directly multiply it with the query vector.
-The server first homomorphically rotates the query vector one slot to the left, resulting in query vector $\hat{q}^{1}= [q^1,q^2,\cdots,q^{0}]$ then multiplies the result: $p_1*\hat{q}^{1} = [e_0^{1}*q^1, e_1^{2}*q^2, e_2^{3}*q^3, \cdots, e_{d-1}^{0}*q^{0}]$.
-The server then repeats this for all the remaining plaintext vectors in a slice: rotating the query vector in increments of one and multiplying it with the plaintext vector.
-By the end the server has $p_0* \hat{q}, p_1* \hat{q}^{1}, \cdots, p_{d-1}* \hat{q}^{d-1}$ encrypted multiplications.
-The server then sums all of these vectors together, resulting in a single encrypted vector in which each element is a dot product between the client query vector and one of the embeddings in the slice.
-Figure~\ref{fig:pec} shows an example server computation for a single slice for $n=d=4$.
+Hence, the server cannot multiply it directly by the query vector.
+The server first homomorphically rotates the query vector one slot to the left, resulting in query vector $\hat{q}^{1}= [q^1,q^2,\cdots,q^{0}]$, then multiplies the result: $p_1\cdot \hat{q}^{1} = [e_0^{1}\cdot q^1, e_1^{2}\cdot q^2, e_2^{3}\cdot q^3, \cdots, e_{d-1}^{0}\cdot q^{0}]$.
+The server then repeats this for all the remaining plaintext vectors in a slice: rotating the query vector in increments of one and multiplying it by the plaintext vector.
+By the end, the server has $p_0\cdot \hat{q}, p_1\cdot \hat{q}^{1}, \cdots, p_{d-1}\cdot \hat{q}^{d-1}$ encrypted products.
+The server then sums all of these vectors together, resulting in a single encrypted vector in which each slot is a dot product between the client query vector and one of the embeddings in the slice.